amorgun/dow_utils/screen_editor/README.md

 # Run
 You can run pre-build `.exe` or run it from the source code.
+Usually your selected mod folder should be inside your `Dawn of War Soulstorm` installation folder (e.g. `C:/Steam/steamapps/common/Dawn of War Soulstorm/My_Mod`).
 In case your mod is packed in `.sga` you must extract `.screen` files (usually located in `art/ui/screens`) using [Corsix's Mod Studio](https://modstudio.corsix.org/) before running this tool.

 ## Running from the source code